witheve/rfcs/00001-syntax.md

 #### Set Semantics

-One other thing to know about Eve is that objects follow (set semantics)[https://en.wikipedia.org/wiki/Set_(mathematics)].
+One other thing to know about Eve is that objects follow [set semantics](https://en.wikipedia.org/wiki/Set_(mathematics)).
 Sets are collections where every element of the collection is unique.
 This is in contrast to bag semantics, where elements can be duplicated.
 We’ll see the implications of this later, but it’s important to keep in mind.

 ### A Working Program - Party Planning